Feodor III of Russia

-Fyodor III Alekseyevich (Фёдор III Алексеевич; 9 June 1661 – 7 May 1682), also known as Feodor III, was the Tsar of Russia between 1676 and 1682.
+Feodor III or Fyodor III Alekseyevich (Фёдор III Алексеевич; 9 June 1661 – 7 May 1682) was Tsar of all Russia from 1676 until his death in 1682.
 Despite poor health from childhood, he managed to pass reforms on improving meritocracy within the civil and military state administration as well as founding the Slavic Greek Latin Academy.

 Life

 Born in Moscow, Fyodor, as the eldest surviving son of Tsar Alexis and Maria Miloslavskaya, succeeded his father on the throne in 1676 at the age of fifteen.
 He had a fine intellect and a noble disposition; he had received an excellent education at the hands of Simeon Polotsky, the most learned Slavonic monk of the day.
 He knew Polish and even possessed the unusual accomplishment of Latin.
-He had been disabled from birth, however, horribly disfigured and half paralyzed by a mysterious disease, supposed to be scurvy.
+He had been disabled from birth, however, horribly disfigured and half paralysed by a mysterious disease, supposedly scurvy.
 He spent most of his time with young nobles, Ivan Maksimovich Yazykov and Aleksei Timofeievich Likhachov.